favonia/cloudflare-ddns/README.markdown

 ### 👁️ Notification

-- 🩺 The updater can work with [Healthchecks](https://healthchecks.io) or [Uptime Kuma](https://uptime.kuma.pet) so that you receive notifications when it fails to update IP addresses.
+- 🩺 The updater can report to [Healthchecks](https://healthchecks.io) or [Uptime Kuma](https://uptime.kuma.pet) so that you receive notifications when it fails to update IP addresses.
-- 📣 The updater can also actively send you notifications via any service supported by the [shoutrrr library](https://containrrr.dev/shoutrrr/), including emails, major notification services, major messaging platforms, and generic webhooks.
+- 📣 The updater can also actively update you via any service supported by the [shoutrrr library](https://containrrr.dev/shoutrrr/), including emails, major notification services, major messaging platforms, and generic webhooks.

 ### 🛡️ Security